mehdimhb/optimization/README.md

 # Optimization Methods with Python

-a Python implementation of various optimization methods for functions using Streamlit.
+a Python implementation of various optimization methods for multidimensional functions using Streamlit with filled and line contour plot of optimization process.

 ## Implemented Methods